emqx/eip/active/0045-mqtt-client-liveness-events.md

 captured values until they disconnect; EMQX does not scan or signal all live connections to retrofit configuration changes.

+Consequently, enabling the feature does not immediately create a complete projection for already-connected clients, and disabling it does not stop records from connections that captured `enable = true`.
+Complete coverage is available only after all pre-enable connections have disconnected or reconnected.
+Immediate fleet-wide enablement or shutdown would require a scan, broadcast, or forced reconnect and is outside this EIP.

 ## Backwards Compatibility

 The proposed event is additive.
 Existing `$events/client/ping`, `$events/client/connected`, and `$events/client/disconnected` events retain their current semantics.

 The feature is disabled by default.
-It must be enabled only after every node in the cluster has been upgraded to a version that supports this EIP.
-A mixed version cluster cannot provide a complete client-liveness projection because older nodes do not emit `client.liveness` records or recognize the new Rule Engine event source.
+Enabling it only after every node has been upgraded is an operational prerequisite, not an automatically negotiated feature gate.
+A mixed-version cluster cannot provide a complete client-liveness projection because older nodes do not emit `client.liveness` records or recognize the new Rule Engine event source.
 No mixed-version liveness guarantee is provided.
+After enabling, connections established before enablement must also reconnect before the projection has complete coverage.

 ## Document Changes

-TBD.

 Documentation will need to explain that `$events/client/liveness` is a stream of online leases plus explicitly observed offline lifecycle events.
 External